 \subsection{Contextual Semantic Parsing}

-Previous work on dialogue state tracking encodes all turns up to the current one using a neural model, which then predicts the value for each slot.
+Previous work on dialogue state tracking encodes all or several turns up to the current one using a neural model, which then predicts the value for each slot.
 Hence, the input of the model consists exclusively of natural language, and grows as the conversation grows, accumulating any translation noise.

-At the same time, we observe that the belief state at turn $t$ ($b_t$) can be computed from the belief state at turn $t-1$ and the slots mentioned in the utterances at turn $t$.
+At the same time, we observe that the belief state at turn $t$, $b_t$, can be computed from the belief state at turn $t-1$ and the slots mentioned in the utterances at turn $t$.
 Hence, we propose to use a \textit{contextual semantic parser} (CSP) for dialogue state tracking that computes $P(b_t | a_t; u_t; b_{t-1})$.

-The CSP model is applied to the dialogue state tracking task by iteratively predicting the belief state of all turns, starting from $b_0$, the initial state which consists of all empty slots.
+The CSP model is applied to the dialogue-state tracking task by iteratively predicting the belief state of all turns, starting from $b_0$, the initial state consisting of all empty slots.

-The CSP formulation condenses the dialogue history into a formal representation of fixed length.
+The CSP formulation condenses the dialogue history into a formal, fixed-length representation.
 Because the representation does not grow with the dialogue, it does not suffer from accumulation of translation noise.

 Our CSP model is based on Seq2Seq Transformer models BART~\cite{lewis2019bart} for English and MBART~\cite{liu2020multilingual} for all others.
 Here we refer to them as CSP-BART for simplicity.